Glocal University: Hostels

 Glocal University is a residential campus, with separate in-campus hostels for males and females.
 The overall capacity for each hostel is 1030 students.
 Each room is equipped with bed, study table with chair, and almirah.
 As a whole, the hostels are equipped with air conditioning, RO-filtered drinking water, an uninterrupted power supply, wireless internet, television sets in common rooms, 24-hour security (with special attention to female residents), gymnasium facilities, medical facilities and a bank.

 Meals are prepared on-campus under the supervision of a dietician and professional manager.
 Cuisines include Indian, Chinese, and European.

 Athletics

 The institute provides coaches and physical facilities for students to keep them engaged and physically fit.
 The Glocal campus includes basketball and volleyball courts, cricket and football fields, table tennis equipment, a running track, and a swimming pool.
 The university's well-maintained landscaping also encourages outdoor activities.

 Administration

 Leadership

-On 27 August 2013, Dr. Amir Ullah Khan discussed economics in India as a panelist in Washington, DC.
+On 27 August 2013, Amir Ullah Khan discussed economics in India as a panellist in Washington, DC.